Corporate Governance Statement

 The Board has developed a charter that outlines responsibilities that encompass the following:

-- Ensuring that effective audit, risk management and compliance systems are in place to protect the Company’s assets and to minimise the possibility of the Group operating beyond legal requirements or beyond acceptable risk parameters.
+• Ensuring that effective audit, risk management and compliance systems are in place to protect the Group’s assets and to minimise the possibility of the Group operating beyond legal requirements or beyond acceptable risk parameters.

-The Board has nine scheduled one day meetings, an extended strategic planning meeting at least once a year, at least four Audit Committee meetings and several unscheduled meetings to consider and/or review substantial projects and any other special circumstances that may arise from time to time.
+Each year the Board has nine scheduled one day meetings, at least one extended strategic planning meeting, at least four Audit Committee meetings and several unscheduled meetings to consider and/or review substantial projects and any other special circumstances that may arise from time to time.

-The Constitution and NZX Listing Rules also require that while there are a total of six or seven Directors, two must be independent Directors.
-As at 31 March 2011, the Board has determined that the independent Directors of TrustPower are RH Aitken, GJC Swier, and IS Knowles and the non-independent Directors of TrustPower are MJ Cooney, BJ Harker, and M Bogoievski.
+The Constitution and NZX Listing Rules also require that while there are a total of six or seven directors, two must be independent directors.
+As at 31 March 2012, the Board has determined that the independent directors of TrustPower are RH Aitken, GJC Swier, and IS Knowles and the non-independent directors of TrustPower are MJ Cooney, BJ Harker, and M Bogoievski.

 The Board has established two standing Subcommittees being; the Audit Committee and the Remuneration Committee.

-The Board has established a standing Audit Committee consisting of three Board members.
+The Board has established a standing Audit Committee consisting of three directors.
 The Committee meets at least four times a year.
 Members of the Committee are: GJC Swier (Chairman), BJ Harker, and IS Knowles.

 The role of the Audit Committee is formally recorded in a charter document approved by the Board of Directors.
 The primary objective of the Committee, as set out in the charter, is to assist the Board in fulfilling its responsibilities relating to accounting and reporting practices of the Group.
 In particular, the Committee’s main responsibilities are to:

 • Review and report to the Board on the annual report, the interim financial report and all other financial information published by the Group or released to the market.

 • Assist the Board in reviewing the effectiveness of the organisation’s internal control environment.